June 4th, 2017 Written by a Staff Member of Hair Loss in Women

 One of our favorite companies, Biotics, has a highly absorbable supplement available on Amazon:

-Vitamin D Deficiency (Hypovitaminosis D)
+Vitamin D (Hypovitaminosis D)

 Approximately 50% of adult Americans are deficient in the “sunshine vitamin,” vitamin D. Your chances are higher if you live in a colder climate with less sun exposure, and if you have darker skin (melanin reduces the skin’s ability to make vitamin D in response to sunlight exposure).
 You could also have low vitamin D levels because of your body’s inability to absorb enough vitamin D because of your intestines made shorter by surgery, gastric bypass, and intestinal diseases, as well as chronic kidney disease, and liver failure.